 A large user story that awaits decomposition into smaller stories prior to implementation.
 When an epic story works its way up the backlog, it is usually so decomposed.
 Epics are sometimes far off on the development horizon and have lower priority.

 NB: One can easily be tempted to associate the term ‘epic’ with importance; in Agile, epic relates only to size.

-The Extreme Programming canon includes a Customer Bill of Rights and a Developer Bill of Rights, and lists its core values as communication, simplicity, feedback, courage and respect.
-XP is a developer-centric methodology, and unlike Scrum, it prescribes specific coding practices like Pair Programming, in which two developers work side by side at a single machine, automated unit testing, and frequent integration.
-Another key practice in XP is refactoring, or the continual improvement of design over many iterations.
+The Extreme Programming canon includes a Customer Bill of Rights and a Developer Bill of Rights.
+Its core values are communication, simplicity, feedback, courage, and respect.
+XP is a developer-centric methodology.
+Unlike scrum, it prescribes specific coding practices like pair programming in which two developers work side by side at a single machine, automated unit testing, and frequent integration.
+Another key practice in XP is refactoring, or the continual internally-visible improvement of design and code.

-In 1996, Chrystler’s visionary CIO, Sue Unger, gave Kent Beck free reign to form a team to tackle the Chrysler Comprehensive Compensation payroll project.
+In 1996, Chrysler’s visionary CIO, Sue Unger, gave Kent Beck free rein to form a team to tackle the Chrysler Comprehensive Compensation payroll project.
 During this project Beck along with Ron Jeffries, Ward Cunningham, and Martin Fowler promoted and further developed the practices of what Beck called extreme programming.

-In Scrum, any obstacle preventing a developer or team from completing work.
-One of the three focusing questions each member of a Scrum team answers during the daily Stand Up Meeting is: What impediments stand in your way?
+In the scrum framework, any obstacle preventing a developer or team from completing work.
+One of the focusing questions each member of a scrum team answers during the daily stand-up meeting is: What impediments stand in your way?

-In Agile Software Development, the preferred way of displaying data visualizations is to post them on the wall in the team’s common workspace (i.e., rather than logging them in a spreadsheet).
-Examples of information radiators include a burn down chart, a burn up chart, and a task board, although other types of chart are possible.
+In agile software development the preferred way of displaying data visualizations is to post them on the wall in the team’s shared workspace (i.e., rather than logging them in a spreadsheet).
+Examples of information radiators include a burndown chart, a burnup chart, and a task board, although other types of charts are possible.
 These may also be referred to as Big Visible Charts.

-Keeping information visible at all times promotes transparency (one of the three legs of Scrum).
+Keeping information visible at all times promotes transparency (one of the three pillars of scrum).